dannybauman/30-day-map-challenge-2025/WORKFLOW.md

 ### Phase 1: Ideation (Web LLMs)
 **Duration**: 5-10 minutes

-1. Get ideation prompts from templates
+1. Get ideation prompt from templates (or `maps/0X-theme/IDEATION-PROMPTS.md`)
+   - **IMPORTANT: Use the SAME prompt for all 3 platforms** - this ensures fair comparison
+   - The prompt should be identical across Claude, ChatGPT, and Gemini
-2. Paste into web versions:
+2. Paste the **same prompt** into web versions:
    - Claude.ai (Anthropic Claude Sonnet 4.5)
    - ChatGPT (OpenAI GPT-5 Thinking)
    - Gemini (Google Gemini 2.5 Pro)
-3. Review 6 ideas (2 from each)
+3. Review 6 ideas (2 from each platform)
-4. Pick the best idea
+4. **Paste back full outputs from all 3 platforms into Cursor**
-5. Paste chosen concept into Cursor
+5. Cursor logs all ideas to `maps/0X-theme/IDEATION-RESPONSES.md`
+   - **If iteration needed**: Log as "Round 1", document human feedback, then "Round 2" with new responses
+6. Cursor helps analyze and choose the best concept

+**Note on Iterations/Redos (All Phases):**
+- If any phase needs to be redone, document it clearly:
+  - **Ideation**: Log as "Round 1", document human feedback, then "Round 2" with new responses
+  - **Implementation**: Log iteration attempts in `LAUNCH-TRACKER.md` with retry counts
+  - **Platform Launch**: Track retry attempts per platform in `LAUNCH-TRACKER.md`
+- This documents the iterative process and shows how human direction improves results
+- Always preserve original attempts alongside new ones to show progression

 ### Phase 2: Implementation Prep (Cursor)
 **Duration**: 5 minutes